-As a dog parent, you need to keep an eye on several things and unwanted pregnancy of your female dog is one of them.
+As a dog parent, you need to keep an eye on several things and the unwanted pregnancy of your female dog is one and the most important of them.

 Can we terminate pregnancy in our dogs?